They slice, they dice, and they’re cool as ice. They might steam your rice or grip like a vice. But watch out for their price, or you might pay twice!

 We even experienced this firsthand when creating video tests for TouCan Can Opener and Lazer Bond.
 On one hand, most reviewers seem unhappy with how these products perform, although we found both to work reasonably well—as long as we maintained realistic expectations.
 This is important, so keep it in mind, as we’ll talk about it again.

-Bringing It All Together: Your As Seen on TV Buyer’s Checklist
+Bringing It All Together: Tips for Buying As Seen on TV Products

 In our original As Seen On TV buyer’s guide, we noted that this industry is 2.5X bigger than the U.S. network and cable industry.
 These companies sell more than $250 billion worth of products each year, so they’re clearly not going away anytime soon.
 And why would they?
 They seem to fill a need and, at least proportionally, many customers seem somewhat pleased with their purchase.